siege-td/game/README.md

     .
     ├── .idea                   # IDE related files
-    ├── android                 # Files related for running game on android ├── core                    # Source files, where the core logic of game is located ├── desktop                 # Files related for running game on desktop └── gradle                  # Files for the gradle building tool
+    ├── android                 # Files related for running game on android ├── core                    # Where the core logic of game is located
+        ├── build                   # Compiled files
+        └── src                     # Source files
+            └── com.siegetd.core
+                ├── api                     # Classes for creating a socket connection ├── controllers             # Classes for all controllers ├── models                  # Classes for all models, including the ecs ├── views                   # Classes for all the views ├── SiegeTd.java
+                └── SiegeTdState.javs
+    ├── desktop                 # Files related for running game on desktop └── gradle                  # Files for the gradle building tool